jw2249a/2017-bayes-audit/2017-code/README.md

 orders of magnitude more efficient than doing a full manual recount of all cast paper ballots.

-Multi.py supports "Bayesian" audits, a form of post-election auditing proposed by
+``Multi.py`` supports "Bayesian" audits, a form of post-election auditing proposed by
 [Rivest and Shen (2012)](http://people.csail.mit.edu/rivest/pubs.html#RS12z).

-A Bayesian audit provides an answer to the question ``What is the probability that the reported election outcome is wrong?`` We call this probability the **Bayesian risk** perceived for the reported outcome, given the audit data.
+A Bayesian audit provides an answer to the question "``What is the probability that the reported election outcome is wrong?``" We call this probability the **Bayesian risk** perceived for the reported outcome, given the audit data.